-While there are no observer program records of bowhead whale mortality or serious injury incidental to U.S. commercial fisheries in Alaska, Citta et al. (2014) found that the distribution of satellite-tagged bowhead whales in the Bering Sea spatially, but not temporally, overlapped areas where commercial pot fisheries occurred and noted the potential risk of entanglement in lost gear.
-Approximately 12% of the bowhead whales taken in the subsistence hunt between 1990 and 2012 showed evidence of entanglement in line or net (Philo et al. 1993).
-George et al. (2017) examined 904 records of bowhead whales harvested between 1990 and 2012.
-Of these, 514 records were examined for at least one of the three types of scars indicating injuries from line entanglement wounds (514 records examined), attacks by killer whales (377 records examined), or ship strikes (and/or propeller injuries) (504 records examined).
-Their best estimate of the occurrence of entanglement scars was approximately 12.2% (59/485; 29 records with possible entanglement scars were excluded from the analysis) with the cause most likely from fishing/crab pot gear in the Bering Sea.
-Most entanglement injuries occurred on the peduncle and were rarely observed on smaller subadult and juvenile whales (<10 m), possibly because young whales are less likely to survive entanglements (George et al. 2017) and have presumably had fewer years during which to acquire entanglement scars.
-A review of the photo-identification catalogue from 1985 to 2011 found the probability of scarring due to entanglement at about 2.2% per year (95% CI: 1.1-3.3%), with 12.4% of living bowhead whales photographed in 2011 showing evidence of entanglement (George et al. 2019).
+There are no observer program records of bowhead whale mortality or serious injury incidental to U.S. commercial fisheries in Alaska; however, there have been reports of bowhead whale mortality and serious injury due to entanglement in fishing gear (Table 3).
+Because no U.S. commercial fisheries occur in the Beaufort or Chukchi seas, bowhead whale mortality or injury that can be associated with U.S. commercial fisheries is currently attributed to interactions with fisheries in the Bering Sea.
+Citta et al. (2014) found that the distribution of satellite-tagged bowhead whales in the Bering Sea spatially, but not temporally, overlapped areas where commercial pot fisheries occurred and noted the potential risk of entanglement in lost gear.
+George et al. (2017) analyzed scarring data for bowhead whales harvested between 1990 and 2012 to estimate the frequency of line entanglement.
+Approximately 12.2% of the harvested whales examined for signs of entanglement (59/485) had scar patterns that were identified as definite entanglement injuries (29 whales with possible entanglement scars were excluded).
+Most of the entanglement scars occurred on the peduncle, and entanglement scars were rare on smaller subadult and juvenile whales (body length <10 m), possibly because young whales are less likely to survive entanglements and have had fewer years during which to acquire entanglement scars (George et al. 2017).
+The authors suspected the entanglement scars were largely the result of interactions with commercial pot gear (including derelict gear) in the Bering Sea.
+A review of the photo-identification catalogue from 1985 to 2011 found the probability of scarring due to entanglement was about 2.2% per year (95% CI: 1.1-3.3%), with 12.4% of living bowhead whales photographed in 2011 showing evidence of entanglement (George et al. 2019).

-One dead bowhead whale was found floating in Kotzebue Sound in early July 2010, entangled in crab pot gear similar to that used by commercial crabbers in the Bering Sea (Suydam et al. 2011), and one entangled bowhead whale was photographed during the 2011 spring aerial photographic survey of bowhead whales near Point Barrow (Mocklin et al. 2012) but it was not considered to be seriously injured.
-In July 2015, a dead adult female bowhead whale drifting near Saint Lawrence Island in the Bering Strait was entangled in commercial fishing gear (Suydam et al. 2016), which included lines, two floats, and an attached color coded/numbered permit tag for the 2012/2013 winter commercial blue king crab fishery located in Saint Matthew Island waters of the northern Bering Sea (Sheffield and Savoonga Whaling Captains Association 2015) (Table 3).
-Two of the bowhead whales taken in the Alaska Native subsistence hunt in 2017 were seriously injured due to entanglement in pot gear suspected (but not confirmed) to be from Bering Sea commercial pot fisheries (Young et al. 2020) and a third whale taken during the subsistence hunt on 5 May 2017 was reported as "lethargic" and was later found to have 84 m of 19-mm rope attached to the baleen rack, left pectoral flipper, and peduncle, penetrating up to 10 cm through the epidermis (Rolland et al. 2019); however, because these whales are included in the Alaska Native subsistence harvest for 2017 (Table 4), they are not listed in Table 3.
-Thus, the minimum estimated average annual mortality and serious injury rate in U.S. commercial fisheries between 2014 and 2018 is 0.2 bowhead whales (Table 3; Young et al. 2020), although, the actual rate is currently unknown.
-This mortality and serious injury estimate results from an actual count of verified human-caused deaths and serious injuries and is a minimum because not all entangled animals are found, reported, or have the cause of death determined.
+Between 2015 and 2019, there were four reports of bowhead whale mortality or serious injury caused by interactions with fishing gear (Table 3).
+In July 2015, a dead adult female bowhead whale drifting near Saint Lawrence Island in the Bering Strait was entangled in commercial crab fishing gear (Sheffield and Savoonga Whaling Captains Association 2015, Suydam et al. 2016, Freed et al. 2021), resulting in a mean annual mortality and serious injury rate of 0.2 whales in commercial fisheries between 2015 and 2019 (Table 3).
+Three of the bowhead whales taken in the Alaska Native subsistence hunt in 2017 were seriously injured prior to harvest due to entanglement in pot gear suspected (but not confirmed) to be from Bering Sea commercial pot fisheries (Rolland et al. 2019, Freed et al. 2021), resulting in a mean annual mortality and serious injury rate of 0.6 bowhead whales in unknown (commercial, recreational, or subsistence) fisheries between 2015 and 2019 (Table 3).
+Because these three whales are also included in the Alaska Native subsistence harvest for 2017 (Table 4), the mean annual mortality and serious injury rate for these three events (0.6 whales) will be subtracted from the mean annual subsistence harvest for 2015-2019 to prevent double counting.

+Thus, the minimum estimated average annual mortality and serious injury rate in U.S. commercial fisheries between 2015 and 2019 is 0.2 bowhead whales and the rate in unknown (commercial, recreational, or subsistence) fisheries is 0.6 (Table 3; Freed et al. 2021), although, the actual rates are currently unknown.
+These mortality and serious injury estimates result from actual counts of verified human-caused deaths and serious injuries and are minimums because not all entangled animals are found, reported, or have the cause of death determined.